luiscberrocal/star_wars_analysis/data/fasting/fasting.md

-you to bring your insulin level down but fasting will bring your instant level down because if you don't eat you're not going to make insulin now what's gonna happen is that as your instant level drops and it's nice and low your body will become sensitive to the insulin
+you to bring your insulin level down but fasting will bring your instant level down because if you don't eat you're not going to make insulin now what's going to happen is that as your instant level drops and it's nice and low your body will become sensitive to the insulin